-It’s hard to believe that little one, who used to fit snugly in the crook of your arm, is finally ready for kindergarten…or are they?
+It’s hard to believe that little one, who used to fit snugly in the crook of your arm, is finally ready for kindergarten… or are they?
 Maybe you should wait another year?
 After all, what is the right kindergarten age?
 Especially since the practice of “redshirting” kids—giving them an extra year before starting kindergarten (making them one of the oldest as opposed to the youngest)—has risen in popularity.
-But like most trends in the parenting world, it leaves parents wondering if it really is a good idea.
+But like most trends in the parenting world, it leaves parents wondering if it is a good idea.
 That’s why we looked at the studies and asked experts to weigh in on what is the right age to start kindergarten.
 Here’s what we found.

 Getting Kids Started in Kindergarten

 The preschool years are over and it’s time to start kindergarten.
 But where do parents start?
 Where we do with all things—online and by asking other parents.
 Now is the time to check out your local school’s website or find and join parent Facebook pages or other social media accounts associated with the school.
-Other suggestions include talking to parents with older kids, and asking your preschool teacher about local schools and expectations.
+Other suggestions include talking to parents with older kids and asking your preschool teacher about local schools and expectations.
 There are lots of resources out there for parents with inquiring minds.

-Kindergarten First Year Enrollment
+Kindergarten First-Year Enrollment

 Although kindergarten enrollment varies from state to state, parents can expect to encounter some similar requirements no matter where they live.
 Here are a few universals: